Stream Processing with RabbitMQ

 The scenario is a cell phone company creating bills for its customers.

-Each call made by a user has a duration
+Each call made by a user has a duration and an amount of data used during the call.

 As part of the process to generate a bill, the raw call data needs to be converted to a cost for the duration of the call and a cost for the amount of data used.